-- You approach things faster and you have less time to scan the terrain for obstacles. - You have less time to react. - You have more vehicle bounce when you drive over obstacles. - You will need more distance for braking especially since you are on an unpaved surface.
+• You approach things faster and you have less time to scan the terrain for obstacles.

+- You have less time to react. - You have more vehicle bounce when you drive over obstacles.

+• You will need more distance for braking especially since you are on an unpaved surface.

-When you are driving off-road, bouncing and quick changes in direction can easily throw you out of position.
-So, where ever you are driving on or off the roads, you and your passengers must wear safety belts (this is Icelandic law).
+When you are driving on gravel roads, bouncing and quick changes in direction can easily throw you out of position.
+So, where ever you are driving on paved or unpaved roads, you and your passengers must wear safety belts (this is Icelandic law).

-SCANNING THE TERRAIN
+3. SCANNING THE TERRAIN

-Off-road driving can take you over many different kinds of terrain.
+Driving on gravel road can take you over many different kinds of terrain.
 You need to be familiar with the terrain and its many different features.
 Here are some things to consider.
-Surface conditions: Off-roading can take you over hardpacked dirt, gravel, rocks, grass, sand, mud, snow, or ice.
+Surface conditions: The surface of the terrain consist of hardpacked dirt, gravel, rocks, grass, sand, mud, snow, or ice.
 Each of these surfaces affects the steering, acceleration, and braking of your vehicle in different ways.
 Depending upon the kind of surface you are on, you may experience slipping, sliding, wheel spinning, delayed acceleration, poor traction, and longer braking distances.